cmints/website/pages/documentation/getting-started/configuration.md

 ### prefix, postfix

-{prefix-postfix-p1[Paragraph in 'prefix, postfix' section] Used for specifing custom prefix and postfix for i18n strings.
+{prefix-postfix-p1[Paragraph in 'prefix, postfix' section] Used for specifing custom prefix and postfix for i18n strings. <a href="/documentation/i18n#prefix-postfix">Learn More about custom prefix and postfix</a>.
 }

 ## templateData